 It’s the spirit of synagogue and shrine.

-Whether mosque or temple, the commandment’s simple:
+Whether mosque or temple, there’s a truth so simple:

-Love will make any common place divine!”
+Love can make any place on earth divine!”

 In the end, it’s your performance, and how you respond to words that don’t resonate with your performers or audience is not a trivial question.
 I applaud you for not mouthing lyrics mindlessly, and I also applaud you for not altering lyrics willy-nilly.
 Whatever words you decide to sing – and ultimately it is your choice – your commitment to making this decision with integrity is what makes love the spirit of your choir.